MicrochipTech/AzureDemo_RNWF/RNWF02PC/AVR128DB48_RNWF02PC.md

 26. Reset the AVR128DB48 Curiosity Nano by disconnecting and reconnecting the USB cable, or by holding down the `SW0` user button for at least 5 seconds and then releasing the button.
 Hopefully the entire connection process repeats successfully as shown in the following example terminal output!

     <img src=".//media/Terminal_Output.png" width=1000/>

+NOTE: You can access any of your IoT Central applications in the future by logging into the [IoT Central Portal](https://apps.azureiotcentral.com).